duffee/Mojolicious_session_example/docs/Advent_calendar/Authenticating_LDAP.md

 in 2018.
-It's a little optimistic thinking that they'll get through editing all the videos before Christmas, but we could hope for an ephiphany.
+It's a little optimistic thinking that they'll get through editing all the videos before Christmas, but we could hope for an epiphany.
-LDAP is just a small part of the authentication cycle here, so this post generalizes fairly well for those cases where you have to write your own credential checker.
+LDAP is just a small part of the authentication cycle here, so this post generalises fairly well for those cases where you have to write your own credential checker.

 In the meantime, have a